flix/flix/docs/DIDYOUKNOW.md

 - Flix -- by design -- does not support variadic functions.
 We believe such overloading is unprincipled and unnecessary.

 - Flix -- by design -- does not support labelled arguments.
-Records can be used instead and works both for top-level, local, and first-class functions.
+Records can be used as an alternative and works both for top-level, local, and first-class functions.

+- Flix has a unique meta-programming facility that allows a higher-order function to inspect the purity of its function argument(s).

+- Flix names its floats and integers types after their sizes (`Float32`, `Float64` and `Int32` and `Int64`).

-- Flix defines division by zero to equal zero.
+- Controversial: Flix defines division by zero to equal zero.

+- Controversial: Flix defines String division as concatenation with the path separator.
+  For example, `"Foo" / "Bar.txt" => "Foo\Bar.txt"` on Windows.

 ## Standard Library